top of page

 How much does it cost?-

 The art fair is free, as is parking.
 You do need a state park pass, which gives you entry to all Michigan state parks for a year.
-One day passes also are avaiable.

 What else should I see while on Belle Isle?